jmangelson/ecen433-wiki/wiki/Setting-up-Your-Duckiebot.md

 Follow the instructions to install docker provided by Duckietown [here](https://docs.duckietown.com/daffy/opmanual-duckiebot/setup/setup_laptop/setup_docker.html)

+You will also need to make a docker account by following the instructions [here](https://docs.duckietown.com/daffy/opmanual-duckiebot/setup/setup_account/docker_accounts.html)

 ### Install the Duckietown Shell

 Duckietown Shell (DTS) is a command-line interface that has all of the needed Duckietown operations.
 To install DTS, use the command: